tyblackbird/font-soha/README.md

 ↳ of which I am co-founder
 ↳ the logo is my original design

 The font is constructed on a base 3×3 grid, where reasonable ('S' and tall glyphs (including '&') are exceptions).
-The 'x' size – applied to numbers too – is smaller by a ratio of `e - 1` to a single field of the base grid.
+The 'x' size – applied to numbers too – is smaller by a ratio of `√2 - 1` to a single field of the base grid.
 Supports several diacritics, applicable to most European languages, however available glyphs may vary.
 Font is Mac and Windows compatible.

 The font is licensed under the SIL Open Font License, permitting, among other, commercial use and modification.